PeterKillerio/Reliable_data_transfer_with_UDP_and_Python/README.md

-# CTU_KDS_reliable_udp_file_transfer
+#  Reliable_data_transfer_with_UDP_and_Python

-By Peter Basár and Matěj Kopecký 5.1.2022
+5.1.2022

-Semestral work for KDS class, python implementation of reliable file transfer in python.
+Final assigment for networking class, Python implementation of reliable file transfer with unreliable UDP in Python.

 Current settings require that netderper is live on machine running state_sender_application.py